ummugulsumcekin/EggTimer-iOS13/README.md

-## What You'll Make
+## What I Made

-You’ll be building a beautiful egg timer app to boil your eggs to perfection depending on how you prefer your eggs.
+We made building a beautiful egg timer app to boil your eggs to perfection depending on how you prefer your eggs.

-## What you will learn
+## What I learn

 * Swift Collection types - Dictionaries
 * The Swift Timer API